pniewiejski/learn-io-polling/README.md

     src="./docs/Linux_fd.png"
 />

-👉 On Linux you cat see open file descriptors of a process in `/proc/[pid]/fd`.
+👉 On Linux you can see open file descriptors of a process in `/proc/[pid]/fd`.
 In `/proc/[pid]/fdinfo` you can find the value of _offset_, _flags_ (status flags), and _mnt_id_ (mount point).